Camping near Arras

 History buffs, make your way to Arras.
 Hidden away in the Pas-de-Calais countryside, this northern city is brimming with Flemish-style architecture, WWI sites, and museums.
 Once you’ve explored the WWI tunnels, visited the UNESCO-listed citadel, and strolled around the Place des Héros, you can always hop on the train to Paris or Lille, both within easy day-trip distance.
 With the Channel ferry port of Calais just a 75-minute drive away, Arras is ideal for UK campers, and there are plenty of options, including roadside aires (RV parks), family-friendly campgrounds, and private Hipcamps.

-Camping near Arras guide
+Arras camping guide

 Where to go